 - Drain wheat berries and spread them out in a colander and place the colander over a bowl.

 - Cover bowl loosely with a thin dish towel and place bowl in an undisturbed warm place in your kitchen for approximately 12 hours.
 On top of a refrigerator, in a pantry, or in a cabinet works well.
 In the warmer summer months, simply leaving the bowl on your countertop should be sufficient.
-You are looking for an average temperature of approximately 75 degrees Fahrenheit.
+You are looking for an average temperature of approximately 75 degrees Fahrenheit or 24 degrees Celsius.

 - After 12 hours, rinse the wheat berries in the colander with filtered water.
 Re-cover bowl and leave in a warm place, undisturbed for another 12 hours.